Morse Homology for the Yang-Mills Gradient Flow: Introduction

 \subsubsection{Connection with Morse homology of loop groups}

-Yang-Mills Morse homology is strongly related to heat flow homology, at least in the case of the sphere $\Sigma=S^2$.
-This connection is due to the following result, cf. \cite{Swoboda,Swoboda1}.
-For a compact Lie group $G$ we let $\Omega G$ denote the associated based loop group, i.e. the space $\Omega G:=\{\gamma\in C^{\infty}(S^1,G)\mid \gamma(1)=\mathbbm 1\}$ with group structure given by pointwise multiplication.
-Then as a special case of Weber's heat flow homology \cite{Web} there is a chain complex $CM_{\ast}\Big(\frac{\Omega G\times E_nG}{G}\Big)$ generated by the critical points of the classical action functional
+Yang--Mills Morse homology is strongly related to the recently introduced heat flow homology due to Weber \cite{Web}, at least in the case of the sphere $\Sigma=S^2$.
+This connection is due to the following result, cf.~\cite{Swoboda,Swoboda1}.
+For a compact Lie group $G$ we let $\Omega G$ denote the associated based loop group, i.e.~the space $\Omega G\coloneqq\{\gamma\in C^{\infty}(S^1,G)\mid\gamma(1)=\mathbbm 1\}$ with group structure given by pointwise multiplication.
+The classical action functional